F5EMEA/oltra/use-cases/cis-examples/cis-crd/VirtualServer/Basic/README.md

 ```
 kubectl apply -f virtual-two-pools.yml
 ```
-CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.56` and will attach a policy that forwards traffic to service app1-svc or app2-svc based on the URI path.
+> Note: CIS will create a Virtual Server on BIG-IP with VIP `10.1.10.56` and will attach a policy that forwards traffic to service app1-svc or app2-svc based on the URI path.

 Confirm that the VS CRD is deployed correctly.
 You should see `Ok` under the Status column for the VirtualServer that was just deployed.
 ```